robot-motion/bench-mr/README.md

 ```

 The resulting JSON log file can be used for visualizing the planning results and plotting
 the statistics.
-To get started, see the Jupyter notebooks inside the `plotting/` folder
+To get started, check out the Jupyter notebooks inside the `plotting/` folder
-where all the provided plotting tools are showcased.
+where all the plotting tools are provided.

 ## Third-party libraries
-This project uses forks from some of the following repositories which are integrated into this project as git submodules
+This project uses forks from some of the following repositories which are integrated into this project as submodules:

 * [The Open Motion Planning Library (OMPL)](http://ompl.kavrakilab.org/)
 * [Search-Based Planning Library (SBPL)](https://github.com/sbpl/sbpl/)